Kerala Style Pooja - Room Interior Design Ideas

 -

-Opt for teak or rosewood cabinetry and doors with subtle carvings to anchor your pooja room’s ambiance.
-Even if space is tight, a wooden mandapam or alcove instills that sought-after Kerala warmth.
-When working with modern materials, choose deep stains and matte finishes that echo classic craftsmanship.
+Opt for teak or rosewood cabinets and doors with simple carvings to set the tone of your pooja room.
+Even if space is tight, the wooden mandapam or alcove instantly brings a touch of the classic Kerala warmth into your home.
+When opting for modern materials, select deep stains and matte finishes that harken back to the artisan techniques of antique furniture.

 -

-Position your pooja room to capture gentle, indirect sunlight.
-If your home layout limits window space, consider frost-glass panels or skylights above the altar.
-Light not only lifts your visuals but also enhances the calming energy essential for mindful rituals.
+Ensure that the pooja room receives soft, unobstructed sunlight.
+If the structure of your home limits window space, consider implementing frost-glass panels or ceiling skylights above the altar.
+Light also enhances the calming energy you want to achieve in your space for mindful rituals.

 -